Blinco History, Family Crest & Coats of Arms

 It is thought that original family home was built in Great Blencow.
 The mansion of Ennim, just south of the village was the home for many years of the Blencow family.
 Blencowe Hall, just to the west of Little Blencow consists of two fortified pele towers joined by connecting buildings.

 "The Blencowes of Oxfordshire are probably descended from the ancient family of the name that resided at Marston or Merston, Northamptonshire, for many generations, as far back as the reign of Henry VI.; to this family belonged Sir John Blencowe, a Judge of the Common Pleas."

-Important Dates for the Blinco family
+Early History of the Blinco family

 This web page shows only a small excerpt of our Blinco research.
 Another 100 words (7 lines of text) covering the years 1350, 1625, 1656, 1718, 1925, 1640, 1642, 1720, 1642, 1683, 1712 and 1701 are included under the topic Early Blinco History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations are extremely common among Scottish names dating from this era because the arts of spelling and translation were not yet standardized.
 Spelling was done by sound, and translation from Gaelic to English was generally quite careless.
 In different records, Blinco has been spelled Blencoe, Blencow, Blencowe, Blacoe, Blackow, Blacowe, Blenco, Blenko, Blencko, Blanco and many more.